 - Justified in Paperinik stories (including Paperinik New Adventures): Paperinik started out as a formidable criminal capable of waltzing in Scrooge's home and steal the money-filled mattress he was sleeping on, and even as a superhero he actually does it because criminals piss him off and still maintains a rather sadistic streak (he even lynching mobs on two different occasions), so him committing large scale crimes is actually believable.
 Being rather Genre Savvy, Paperinik has once faked a memory loss and single-handedly stole away half the city to track down the elusive boss of a large criminal gang (once the deed was done, he gave back everything).

-- Archie Comics' Sonic the Hedgehog: Mina Mongoose uses her status as an Idol Singer to present a message regarding possible problems should NICOLE be compromised and turned against them as she was during the Iron Queen's occupation of New Mobotropolis; using it to his advantage, Ixis Naugus uses his Hate Plague to amplify any and all existing fears and paranoia regarding NICOLE, eventually leading to her being exiled from the city completely.
-The Freedom Fighters respond with this trope: Rotor resigns from his seat on the Council on the spot in response to NICOLE's exile, and Sonic openly wishes that Eggman, who had been in hiding, would resurface just so they could see how quickly the citizens go from scorning NICOLE to begging for her protection.
+- Sonic the Hedgehog (Archie Comics): Mina Mongoose uses her status as an Idol Singer to present a message regarding possible problems should NICOLE be compromised and turned against them as she was during the Iron Queen's occupation of New Mobotropolis; using it to his advantage, Ixis Naugus uses his Hate Plague to amplify any and all existing fears and paranoia regarding NICOLE, eventually leading to her being exiled from the city completely.
+The Freedom Fighters respond with this trope: Mina is wreaked with guilt, Rotor resigns from his seat on the Council on the spot in response to NICOLE's exile, and Sonic openly wishes that Eggman, who had been in hiding, would resurface just so they could see how quickly the citizens go from scorning NICOLE to begging for her protection.

 - In the RWBY comic, Team RNJR comes across a walled-off town that chases off the group after they save them from a bunch of Grimm, citing what Cinder had revealed during the Vytal Tournament.
 When the team goes back to help again, Ruby has a very uncharacteristic temper tantrum at them for believing Cinder and being so close-minded.